VanSHOE/PreCogEntry/README.md

 This study consists of five distinct analyses:

 1. **Gender-Based Voting Analysis**: This analysis investigates how much each state's voting patterns are influenced by gender.
 It explores which gender receives more votes and whether there are any discernible trends that can explain these patterns. `GenderAnalysis.ipynb` contains the code for this analysis.
+The values calculated and plotted was calculated as ratio of difference of votes received by women and men divided by the same multiplied by 10 for a scoring range of -10 to 10.
+10 denominates male dominated areas while -10 denominates female dominated areas.

 2. **Incumbent Party Success Analysis**: This section looks into how often each state re-elects the incumbent party.
 It offers insights into the conditions that favor the re-election of ruling parties, providing a comprehensive understanding of voter behavior towards political continuity. `IncumbencyAnalysis.ipynb` contains the code for this analysis.
+The values calculated and plotted was calculated as ratio of incumbent winners to total winners.

 3. **NOTA (None of the Above) Analysis**: Here, we study the prevalence and distribution of NOTA votes across different states.
 This analysis will provide insights into voter dissatisfaction with the available candidate options and potential electoral apathy. `NotaAnalysis.ipynb` contains the code for this analysis.
+The values calculated and plotted was calculated as ratio of NOTA votes to total votes.

 4. **Binary Literacy Analysis**: This analysis investigates the proportion of literate versus illiterate candidates in each state's elections.
 The aim is to provide an overview of the literacy levels among the candidate pool, providing insights into the educational background of our potential leaders. `Literacy_Analysis.ipynb` contains the code for this analysis.
+The values calculated and plotted was calculated as mean of binary literacy values of all candidates in a state (1 if literate, 0 if illiterate).
+Then it was linearly scaled from 0 to 100.

 5. **Scaled Literacy Analysis**: Building on the binary literacy analysis, this study further categorizes the candidates into more detailed literacy levels such as 'Illiterate', '8th pass', 'Graduate', and more.
 This allows us to understand the distribution of candidates' educational qualifications in each state, presenting a clearer picture of the educational diversity among candidates. `Literacy_Analysis.ipynb` contains the code for this analysis.
+The values calculated and plotted was calculated as mean of literacy values of all candidates in a state (different values for different milestones).
+Then it was linearly scaled from 0 to 100.

 ## Insights